Intermittent Lane Restrictions On Homer Adams Parkway To Begin Monday, August 23 - NewsBreak

 Intermittent Lane Restrictions On Homer Adams Parkway To Begin Monday, August 23

-ALTON – The Illinois Department of Transportation announces that intermittent lane restrictions will begin on IL 111/3 (Homer Adams Parkway) between Alby St. and IL 140 on Monday, August 23, 2021, weather permitting.
+ALTON– The Illinois Department of Transportation announces that intermittent lane restrictions will begin on IL 111/3 (Homer Adams Parkway) between Alby St. and IL 140 on Monday, August 23, 2021, weather permitting.
 The restrictions for this stage of work will take place between 8:00 am and 3:00 pm during weekdays and one lane will remain open in each direction at all times.
-This stage of construction is needed to do pavement repairs and it is expected to be completed by mid-September.
-Continue Readingwww.riverbender.com
+This stage of construction is needed to do pavement repairs and it is expected to be completed by mid-September.www.riverbender.com

 Comments / 0